MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-loop-components.md

 # Manage Loop experiences (Loop app and Loop components) in SharePoint

-## Looking for Loop app public preview instructions?

-If you're new to Cloud Policy and looking to enable the Loop app for your organization during the public preview, you may appreciate a more step by step, all-in-one document for how to roll out Cloud Policy settings to your tenant.
-If so, check out this Tech Community blog: [Learn how to enable the Microsoft Loop app, now in Public Preview](https://techcommunity.microsoft.com/t5/microsoft-365-blog/learn-how-to-enable-the-microsoft-loop-app-now-in-public-preview/ba-p/3769013).

-## How to enable or disable all Loop experiences

 Loop experiences on Microsoft 365 OneDrive or SharePoint are backed by .fluid or .loop files.
 IT admins need to manage access to Loop experiences from **BOTH**:
 1. Cloud Policy
 2. SharePoint PowerShell command

+If you're new to Cloud Policy and looking to enable the Loop app for your organization during the public preview, you may appreciate a more step by step, all-in-one document for how to roll out Cloud Policy settings to your tenant.
+If so, check out this Tech Community blog: [Learn how to enable the Microsoft Loop app, now in Public Preview](https://techcommunity.microsoft.com/t5/microsoft-365-blog/learn-how-to-enable-the-microsoft-loop-app-now-in-public-preview/ba-p/3769013).

 ## Available policy settings